k3s-io/docs/docs/upgrades/manual.md

 If you want your configuration to be independent from the install script, you should use a configuration file instead of passing environment variables or arguments to the install script.
 :::

+Running the install script will:

+1. Download the new k3s binary
+2. Update the systemd unit or openrc init script to reflect the args passed to the install script
+3. Restart the k3s service

 For example, to upgrade to the current stable release:

 ```sh